servetadil/Checkout/README.md

 ![Untitled Diagram](https://user-images.githubusercontent.com/34062320/115704698-fad4a480-a36b-11eb-9d36-dbbb6b44aecc.png)

-For improve readbility Swagger UI has been integrated to project.
+To improve readbility Swagger UI has been integrated to project.
 All request could have been done through Swagger UI ( api/index.html )

 #### Important Notes : It's not possible to reach any api methods without authorization
-For being authorize ;
+To be authorized ;
-- First you should make a request to /api/authentication endpoint with your merchantID and apiKey.
+- First you should make a request to the /api/authentication endpoint with your merchantID and apiKey.
-- If your merchantID and apiKey correct,  api will return encyrpted "secret" key.
+- If your merchantID and apiKey are correct, api will return an encyrpted "secret" key.
-- For all other api calls you should put this "Secret" key on "Authorization" header.
+- For all other api calls you should put this "Secret" key on the "Authorization" header.

 Test Users :
   ```